JonesXavi/MERN-ToDo/README.md

 # Learnt in 2019 - [TODO - MERN]

 Its 2019 and **Winter Is Coming**.
 Well, apart from the excitements of GOT, Avengers: End game and others, there is a mandatory thing called **resolutions**.
 So, I thought to myself why not start a new one, a **learning resolution**.

-PS: I'm still struggling to succeed in my weights loss resolution :trollface:
+PS: I'm still struggling to succeed in my weight loss resolution :trollface:.

 So, I kickstart my **Learnt in 2019 Series** with this simple ToDo app.
 I will continue to develop apps atleast fortnightly :stuck_out_tongue_winking_eye: .

 A simple ToDo app built in MERN stack.
 Created stateful components to keep things simple.
 Redux is not used.